hapax/hapax.github.io/assets/teaching.md

 Why does the moth ball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
-We're now in a Dalí-esque scrubland of random objects, scattered and melting and labelled by meaningless numbers.
+It's as if we've entered a Dalí-esque scrubland of random

 Maths comes from the real world, and we should connect students to its living, breathing sources of inspiration and